K3res/eXelion/README.md

 ## Features Overview
+list all Feature options whta you can do.

 ## Comming soon
-- Function to fuzz the variable in the templates
+⚙️ Function to fuzz the variable in the templates
-- Function to Create a SVG data with XXE Payload
+⚙️ Function to Create a SVG data with XXE Payload
-- Function to create a extern dtd data
+⚙️ Function to create a extern dtd data
-- Function for XML injection
+⚙️ Function for XML injection
-- Function for XPATH Injection
+⚙️ Function for XPATH Injection